umcu7tcoillab/4-way-lumped-element-Wilkinson-power-divider/README.md

 **A 4-way Wilkinson power divider made from lumped elements.**

-This specific PCB was made for deuterium on 7 Tesla (45.75MHz).
+This specific PCB was made for deuterium imaging on a 7 Tesla MRI scanner (45.75MHz).
 With a maximum input power of about 10kW.

 > Simulation made in Qucsstudio v2.5.7